 7. Follow up if needed: Insurers may take several days to verify your claim, so follow up every few days to check on the claims process.

 Beneficiaries don’t automatically receive the death benefit upon the policyholder’s death.
 They must file a claim and wait at least several days for the insurer to process it.
-However, the financial security the death benefit offers is worth the wait.
+However, the financial security the death benefit can offer is worth the wait.

-The policyholder can make things easier for the beneficiaries by informing them where the documents are, who their insurer is, and how to reach that insurer and start filing a claim.
-If you’re ready to help protect your loved ones, Aflac has plenty of life insurance options to suit your needs.
+The policyholder can make things easier for the beneficiaries by informing them where the documents are, who their insurer is, and how to reach that insurer to start filing a claim.
+If you’re ready to help protect your loved ones, Aflac has life insurance options to help your needs.
 Speak with an agent today if you have any questions or want to get a quote.

 Content within this article is provided for general informational purposes and is not provided as tax, legal, health, or financial advice for any person or for any specific situation.
 Employers, employees, and other individuals should contact their own advisers about their situations.
 For complete details, including availability and costs of Aflac insurance, please contact your local Aflac agent.